What is a Vaginal Yeast Infection?

 - Burning sensation during sexual intercourse or while urinating

 - Swelling and redness of the vulva

-- Irritation and itching of the vagina
+- Irritation and itching in the vagina and vulva

 - Watery discharge from the vagina